ruhani-j/boardventure-boardgame/proposal.md

 **1. Introduction and Motivation - R**

-This project is for

-- motivation is kind of like the game of life and other board games.

-- we want to make a game for all those people bored of the general board games (pun intended)

-- and for the people who don't have anyone to play with cuz u can play this game alone

-- our game has fun interactive pop-ups
+This project is inspired by the game of life and other board games.
+The motivation behind this game is to create an engaging experience for people who feel bored with traditional board games or don\'t have anyone to play with.
+Our game aims to provide a fun, interactive experience that can be played solo, making it accessible to everyone, whether they have friends to play with or not.
+Additionally, the game will feature interactive pop-ups that enhance the gameplay experience, adding excitement and unpredictability to each turn.

 **2. Background and Related Work - J**